turboturtle94/moveyourbot/README.md

 # moveyourbot

-a game where you need to move your bot to an end point within specified time frame
+a game where you need to move your bot to an end point within specified time frame.

+run "npm start" to start the server, default port - 3000

+watch and live reload are enabled.

 # Conventional Commits